JenniferKiesler/back-end-e-commerce/readme.md

 - when schema and seed commands are entered, a development database is created and is seeded with test data.
 - when the user enters the command to invoke the application, the server is started and the Sequelize models are synced to the MySQL database.
 - For the API GET routes for categories, products, or tags, the data for each of these routes is displayed in a formatted JSON.
-- For the API POST, PUT, and DELETE routes, the data in my database is successfully created, updated, and deleted.
+- For the API POST, PUT, and DELETE routes, the data in the database is successfully created, updated, and deleted.

 ## Installation